How to Lead a Remote Team: The Complete Guide

 • Hold useful 1-to-1s.
 Not to check every task, but to understand how the person is progressing, where they are fatigued, what they do not dare to say in a group.

-• Provide feedback quickly.
+• Give feedback quickly.
 Managerial silence is interpreted as disinterest or vagueness.

 • Publicly celebrate contributions.
 In video calls, on Slack, in a team meeting, regardless of the channel.
 What matters is visibility.

-• Connect people with each other.
+• Connect people to each other.
 The manager is not just a supervisor.
-They are also a facilitator of context and relationships.
+They are also a context and relationship facilitator.

 Transforming Engagement into Manageable Indicators

 Engagement remains an abstract word until it is linked to observable signals.
 This is where many HR teams and managers find themselves stuck.
-They sense that an initiative works or doesn’t, but lack a shared language to demonstrate it.
+They sense that an initiative works or not, but do not have a shared language to demonstrate it.

 Start with a small number of simple indicators: